 2026 State Income Tax Changes: The Master Changelog

-Eighteen states made personal income tax rate changes effective 1 January 2026.
-The trend is overwhelmingly downward: Iowa completed its flat-tax transition, Mississippi continued its glide path toward 3.5%, Georgia and North Carolina executed scheduled cuts, Kentucky and Missouri held current rates after recent cuts, and several others continue multi-year reduction programmes.
-No state raised its top marginal rate.
+More than a dozen states changed their personal income tax rates or brackets effective 1 January 2026, and several others held rates after recent cuts.
+The trend is overwhelmingly downward: Iowa completed its flat-tax transition, Mississippi continued its glide path toward 3.5%, Georgia and North Carolina executed scheduled cuts, Nebraska and Oklahoma delivered the largest 2026 reductions, and several others continue multi-year reduction programmes.
+Maryland was the sole state to raise its top rate, adding new 6.25% and 6.5% brackets for high earners.

 The Headline Changes